SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 subdural hemorrhage = slides off brain surface... tearing that dura and <mark style="background: #FFF3A3A6;">bridging veins inside there got torn too</mark> as too much space put tension on that
 - rapid deterioation after this - due to arterial issue.
+- <mark style="background: #FFF3A3A6;">this is not a stroke but happens bc of external forces, injury to the bridging veins which slowly expand that bleed. needs surgical treatment</mark>
 1. duret hemorrhage of the pons - when brain stretches during herniation. that pressure of the blood from subdural hemorrhage or whatever begins to push down on skull more and more
 	1. uncal herniation happens with hippocampus herniating around edge of tent cerebellum ...
 	2. <mark style="background: #FFF3A3A6;">this encounters the 3rd CN, making ipsilateral blown pupil when it herniates out the foramen magnuum.... eventually this compresses resp centers in brainstem -> rapid death</mark>